Berry Hill, Mansfield

+Berry Hill is a suburb within the town of Mansfield, Nottinghamshire, England with a local ward under Mansfield District Council using the same name.
+Berry Hill Open Air School, situated on Black Scotch Lane, in operation from 1931 to 1968, afterwards became a primary school.

-Berry Hill is an area within the town of Mansfield.
-The area is situated close to the A60, Nottingham Road on the south side of Mansfield.
+The area is situated close to the A60 Nottingham Road on the south side of Mansfield.

+The areas of Berry Hill, Oakham and Kings Walk are the more affluent parts of Mansfield with higher incomes.
+Within the district areas of Nottinghamshire (apart from Rushcliffe) but including Mansfield, Ashfield, Newark and Sherwood, Broxtowe and Bassetlaw, Berry Hill, Oakham and Kings Walk scored 2nd out of 20 areas.
+The average income was £51,700.

 History

-Major Hayman Rooke was an antiquarian and former British Soldier in the 18th Century identified a Roman camp at Berry Hill.
+Major Hayman Rooke, an antiquarian and former British soldier in the 18th Century identified a Roman camp at Berry Hill.

-Berry Hill Hall is a Country House in Berry Hill (which is a grade II listed building) was built in the early 18th century.
+Berry Hill Hall, a grade II listed building, was originally a country house in Berry Hill built in the early 18th century.
 Additions were added to the hall in 1770 by William Bilbie.
+In 1924, the hall started to be used as a base for the physical rehabilitation of injured coal miners.